k-capehart/go-salesforce/README.md

 - [Review Salesforce REST API resources for working with collections](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_composite_sobjects_collections.htm)
 - Perform operations in batches of up to 200 records at a time
-- Some operations might perform slowly, consider making a Bulk request for very large operations
+- Consider making a Bulk request for very large operations
 - Partial successes are enabled
     - If a record fails then successes are still committed to the database
+- Will return an instance of `SalesforceResults` which contains information on each affected record and whether DML errors were encountered

 ### InsertCollection

-`func (sf *Salesforce) InsertCollection(sObjectName string, records any, batchSize int) error`
+`func (sf *Salesforce) InsertCollection(sObjectName string, records any, batchSize int) (*SalesforceResults, error)`

 Inserts a list of salesforce records of the given type